-Atrial fibrillation is a common and growing problem, affecting nearly 2.3 million people in the United States.1 Fortunately, many successful methods for treating AFib have been developed, and are commonly used to help patients.
+Atrial fibrillation is a common and growing problem, affecting over 2.7 million people in the United States.1 Fortunately, many successful methods for treating AFib have been developed, and are commonly used to help patients.

 There are various options doctors use to treat AFib, with the goal of restoring a normal heart rhythm, and/or controlling its rate.
 The approach taken depends on many factors, including the type and severity of arrhythmia, prior treatments, and other medical conditions.
 Treatments can include lifestyle changes, medications to slow the heart, control its rhythm, or reduce the risk of blood clots and stroke, as well as catheter-based ablation procedures and surgery.

 When lifestyle changes and medication are not effective enough to address AFib, ablation is one common next step.
 During this minimally-invasive procedure, a catheter is inserted through a vein in the leg and advanced into the heart, where energy is used to block abnormal electrical pathways by creating lines of scar tissue.
 This “ablation” is often an effective and low-impact way to restore a normal heart rhythm.
 Recovery is usually rapid and the procedure may be done with either sedation or under anesthesia.